Droces/awesome-standalones/readme.md

 ## Contribute

-Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Contributions are welcome!
+Please read the [contribution guidelines](contributing.md) first.

-Thanks @simevidas for prompting the idea.
+Thanks to [davatron5000](https://github.com/davatron5000) for the original list, and to [simevidas](https://github.com/simevidas) for prompting the idea.

 ## License

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, Dave Rupert has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, the developers have waived all copyright and related or neighboring rights to this work.